Notes on installing archlinux from scratch

 10 Running openbox

-Given you have successfully fill the previous item, openbox
+Given you have successfully fill the previous item, openbox can be run through

-tty terminal by typing startx
+tty terminal by typing startx.